KyanChen/RSMamba/README.md

 🌟 **2024.03.28** Released the RSMamba project, which is fully consistent with the API interface and usage of MMPretrain.

+🌟 **2024.03.29** Open-sourced the [weight files](https://huggingface.co/KyanChen/RSMamba/tree/main) of RSMamba models of different sizes in the paper.

 ## TODO

-- [ ] Open-source model training parameters
+- [X] Open-source model training parameters
-- [ ] Open-source HuggingFace Spaces Demo

 ## Table of Contents